mrphilipp7/Express-Session-API/README.md

 - ALLOWED_ORIGIN

 ## Features
-The API implements the use of Passportjs to validate users logging in and accessing protected routes.
-Using the joi package the user can validate to make  sure the req.body inputs are all matching the criteria needed by the route.
+The API implements the use of JWTs with an access token and refresh token.
+The Refresh Token is handled as an http cookie while the Access token is handled has a Bearer token